 NIST is actually not a new requirement.
 Executive Order 13556, Controlled Unclassified Information (CUI) was issued in 2010 and lay the foundation for where we are today.

 The definition of CUI is very broad.
 National Archives and Records Administration (NARA) was established as the Executive Agent, and their website lists the 124 categories of information considered to be CUI.

 Put it this way - if you do business with the Feds, you will probably have CUI in your possession.

 FAR 52.204–21 describes, at a fairly high level, the types of safeguards needed by contractors to safeguard controlled information.
-DoD took it a step (or two) further.
+This was taken further by the DoD.

 DFARS 252.204-712 mandates that contractors assess their information systems against the controls in NIST SP 800-171 and at a minimum document their assessment in a System Security Plan (SSP) and a Plan of Action and Milestones (POA&M).

 Larger companies generally have created a broad SSP which covers the corporate information systems and project teams, divisions, etc., create their own to highlight what is inherited from the master plan and what is specific to that work.